datacarpentry/image-processing/_episodes/02-image-basics.md

 >
 > > ## Solution
 > >
 > > 1.
-(255, 0, 0) represents red, because the red channel is maximized, while
+(255, 0, 0) represents red, because the red channel is maximised, while
 > > 	the other two channels have the minimum values.
 > > 2.
 (0, 255, 0) represents green.
 > > 3.
 (0, 0, 255) represents blue.